Aditya-deshmukh-1410/Traventure-website/README.md

 # 🌍 Traventure – Travel Your Journey

 **Traventure** is a modern, fully responsive frontend travel website that allows users to explore scenic destinations across the globe.
-Built with elegant UI elements like destination cards, smooth image sliders, and scroll animations — it delivers a visually immersive browsing experience across all the devices
+Built with elegant UI elements like destination cards, smooth image sliders, and scroll animations — it delivers a visually immersive browsing experience across all the devices.

 ## ✨ Features